sbu-test-lab/jtetris/README.md

  falling blocks by moving them left and right and by rotating them.
  <br/>
  ![Screenshot](docs/game-of-tetris.png)
+    ### Classes Hierarchy
  In this section some important part of the specification of the Tetris game presented.
  The specification of the game comprises 11 classes which are shown as a class hierarchy in following picture.
  In addition, a class with the name of Tetris uses this class hierarchy to specify the process of the Tetris game.
   <br/>
    ![Screenshot](docs/tetris-classes.png)
    ### Class Grid